 GradesK to 12

-Voicethread now offers a free iOS app for iPhone, iPad, and iPod touch.
+Voicethread also offers a free iOS app for iPhone, iPad, and iPod touch.
 It is free through the iTunes app store.
 Projects work seamlessly on both computer and mobile iOS devices, so projects started on one machine can be edited and/or viewed on another.
-Your ed.Voicethread account works in both places.
+The ed.Voicethread account works in both places.

 Invite parents to share in the results (The VoiceThread classroom page tells you more about this).
 TeachersFirst does not recommend using actual, identifiable pictures of children.
 Let them draw a picture or take a digital picture of an object that somehow represents them (middle schoolers will love that idea!).
 If you allow others to "comment" on student Voicethreads, the experience can be both wonderful and a bit intimidating.
 Use this opportunity to promote ethical and kind interaction with other students and their projects.